Marriages in Hawai'i

 Obtaining a marriage license is relatively easy – the application is done online and you have to appear before a marriage license agent to finalize the application.
 See the information under "Licenses" on this page for links and additional information.

-If you want an Episcopal priest in Hawai'i to marry you in either a church or outdoors, please contact the priests directly to inquire as to their availability and the requirements.
+If you want an Episcopal priest in Hawai'i to marry you in either a church or outdoors, please contact the priest directly to inquire as to their availability and the requirements.
 You'll find church information, including clergyperson names on the "Our Churches" page.

 If you have an Episcopal clergyperson from another Diocese who will officiate in Hawai'i, he/she will need to do two things: